-Lead by Juna Kollmeier, Andrew Benson , and Tony Piro, the research program in theoretical astrophysics at the Carnegie Observatories carries out world-class research with an emphasis on interaction with observational colleagues and a direct connection to astronomical data from state-of-the-art facilities.
-Current areas of research focus on the formation and evolution of stars, galaxies and black holes, and cosmology, but any area of research within the observatory is open.
+Led by Juna Kollmeier, Andrew Benson , and Anthony Piro, the program in theoretical astrophysics at the Carnegie Observatories carries out world-class research with an emphasis on making connections to work done at our state-of-the-art observational facilities.
+A wide range of areas in astrophysics are studied, including formation and evolution of stars, galaxies, black holes, cosmology, explosive transients, and electromagnetic counterparts to gravitational waves.

-Computational astrophysics at Carnegie benefits from a new, dedicated 92-node cluster, mies.
+Computational astrophysics at Carnegie benefits from a new, dedicated 92-node cluster, MIES.
 Each node has 16-core Intel Xeon 2.40GHz CPUs, 64GB RAM per node, fast Infiniband connections, and 330TB of disk space via NFS drive.
-Observatories scientists also have access to a shared 162-node cluster, memex, of which 40 nodes are dedicated for Observatories use, with 24-core Intel Xeon 2.50Gz CPUs, 128GB RAM per node, and 700 TB of total storage.
-In addition to these facilities, computational astrophysicists at Carnegie have access to make use of national resources such as XSEDE.
+Observatories scientists also have access to a shared 162-node cluster, MEMEX, of which 40 nodes are dedicated for Observatories use, with 24-core Intel Xeon 2.50Gz CPUs, 128GB RAM per node, and 700 TB of total storage.
+In addition to these facilities, computational astrophysicists at Carnegie have access to national resources such as XSEDE.